Our goal is to share information and products that are truly helpful to renters.

 Are you the kind of person who likes to try things sight unseen?
 Maybe you enjoy blind dates or using a clothing-delivery service that trusts a personal stylist to choose your outfits for you.
 But choosing an apartment is not the same as picking out a wardrobe.
 Before you sign a lease, you’ll definitely want to take a close look at your potential home.
 In a perfect world, you’ll be able to step through the front door of the apartment and walk through the whole place at your own pace.
 Unfortunately, that’s not always possible.
 Luckily for you, you can take a virtual apartment tour online.

-A virtual apartment tour is similar.
-You can move around a 3D version of the home, checking out all the rooms and details from your computer or mobile device!
+A virtual tour lets you move around a 3D version of the space, checking out all the rooms and details from your computer or mobile device!

 Tips for a great virtual apartment tour

 Be sure to spend time in each and every space, not just the main rooms, like the bedrooms and kitchen.
 Check out the hallways, the closets, and the bathrooms.
 If there are bonus spaces, like a small office, storage space, or crawlspace, check them out, too.